jgumbley/phasorsyncrs/docs/adr/adr00_guiding_principles.md

 ## Context

-MidiMoke is a Rust-based framework designed for bidirectional MIDI communication with a vision for future extensions (e.g., real-time music theory, neurofeedback, non-linear time, and quantum interfaces).
+PhasorSyncRS is a Rust-based framework designed for bidirectional MIDI communication with a vision for future extensions (e.g., real-time music theory, neurofeedback, non-linear time, and quantum interfaces).
 The project must meet strict performance constraints (e.g., <2ms latency on Raspberry Pi 4) while remaining highly extensible and maintainable.

 ## Decision